hypergeek-dev/Moviedatabase-MVC/README.md

 - **Likes**: Users can like each other's comments.
 - **Pagination**: The home page displays news articles in a paginated format.

+  ## User Stories

+### Admin Stories

+As an admin, you can:
+- Log in and access the admin panel.
+- Create, edit, and delete posts.
+- Manage user accounts.
+- Organize posts into categories.
+- Monitor user activity.

+### User Stories

+As a user, you can:
+- Register an account or log in.
+- View the latest posts.
+- Filter posts by category.
+- Comment on posts.
+- Receive notifications for new posts and comments.
+- Search for specific posts.

 ## Technical Stack

 - **Backend**: Python, Django